thunderheadone/android-gradle-aspectj/README.md

 [![Download](https://api.bintray.com/packages/thunderheadone/Android/Android-Gradle-AspectJ/images/download.svg) ](https://bintray.com/thunderheadone/Android/Android-Gradle-AspectJ/_latestVersion)

 A Gradle plugin which adds the AspectJ toolchain to an Android build.
-Writing code with the AspectJ language in `.aj` files and/or using java annotations.
+Write code with the AspectJ language in `.aj` files and/or using java annotations.

 Supported Android Gradle Plugin Version: `3.0.1`

 ## Installation
 1. Update your **top-level** `build.gradle` to include the plugin in the build.
-+ Update the `buildScript` `repositories` to include jcenter if it is not present and add a `classpath` dependency on the plugin as shown in the following example:
++ Update the `buildscript` `repositories` to include jcenter if it is not present and add a `classpath` dependency on the plugin as shown in the following example:
 ``` groovy
 buildscript {